hobbes409/kos-cheers/README.md

 Return to Launch Site (RTLS), Airspeed with and without airbrakes

-![Trajectory Charts, mixed up latitude and longitude](https://imgur.com/2VvN6YT.png) X-Y scatter plot of altitude and latitude.
+![Trajectory Charts, mixed up latitude and longitude](https://imgur.com/2VvN6YT.png) In this test the craft was launched to the east.
+X-Y scatter plot of altitude and latitude.
 Wait, which one is latitude again?
 Oh, right.
+If the craft is heading due east, latitude changes should be very small, resulting only from aerodynamic forces and erroneous control inputs.
 Number four is X-Y scatter plot of altitude (in meters) and longitude (in degrees).
 This (roughly) approximates the trajectory of a Falcon 9 booster returning to launch site.

 ![Altitude Airspeed Fuel](https://imgur.com/LbKZQ31.png)
 Altitude, Airspeed and remaining fuel